Exact eigenstates of extended SU($N$) Hubbard models: Generalizations of $\eta$-pairing states with $N$-particle off-diagonal long-range order: Abstract

 \section{Abstract}

 We consider $N$-particle generalizations of $\eta$-pairing states in a chain of $N$-component fermions and show that these states are exact (high-energy) eigenstates of an extended SU($N$) Hubbard model.
 We compute the singlet correlation function of the states and find that its behavior is qualitatively different for even and odd $N$.
 When $N$ is even, these states exhibit off-diagonal long-range order in $N$-particle reduced density matrix.
-On the other hand, when $N$ is odd, the singlet correlation function decays exponentially toward the other end of the chain but shows a revival at the other end.
+On the other hand, when $N$ is odd, the correlations decay exponentially with distance in the bulk, but end-to-end correlations do not vanish in the thermodynamic limit.
 Finally, we prove that these states are the unique ground states of suitably tailored Hamiltonians.